awebre/selu-acm/README.md

 - `MONGODB_URI` - Your MongoDB connection string (default should be `"mongodb://localhost:27017"`).
 - `MONGODB_DB` - The name of the MongoDB database you want to use.
-- 'GOOGLE_ID' - The Google Client ID you configured for Google OAuth
+- `GOOGLE_ID` - The Google Client ID you configured for Google OAuth
-- 'GOOGLE_SECRET' - The Google Client Secret you configured for Google OAuth
+- `GOOGLE_SECRET` - The Google Client Secret you configured for Google OAuth

 ### Run Next.js in development mode